Our Team

 Omaha, Nebraska, USA

 Samuel has worked in marketing within the renewable energy industry, served as a constituent liaison for U.S. Congressman Don Bacon, and contributed to policy writing at the Nebraska Department of Education.
-Samuel has distinguished himself as a dedicated and versatile individual, and is passionate about climate security, transatlantic relations, and international trade.
+Currently, he works for a Dutch based drone company providing materials to Ukraine.
+Samuel has distinguished himself as a dedicated and versatile individual, and is passionate about climate security, transatlantic relations, security and defence.

 Nicolai Stuyvenberg